curious-containers/curious-containers.github.io/_docs/1010-red-beginners-guide.md

 * `inputs`: is similar to a CWL job description, but requires RED connectors

 The RED inputs format is very similar to a CWL job.
 Note that the `connector` keyword replaces CWL's `location`.
 Each connector requires the `command` and `access` keywords.
 The information contained in `access` is validated by the connector itself and therefore varies for different connector implementations.
-Refer to the RED documentation for more information.

-Learn more about the container engine description by showing the corresponding jsonschema with `faice schema show red-engine-container-docker` (also see [RED Container Engines](/docs/red-container-engines)).
+Curious Containers cannot access files from local file paths, because it would the defeat the purpose of a portable experiment.
+Therefore the `in.txt` was pushed to GitHub, where it can be accessed from any computer using an HTTP URL.

 Use the `faice agent red` commandline tool to execute the experiment.